 Successful Language Learning

-To better understand successful language learning we can learn a lot by better understanding what successful people do in any area to be successful.
-Clearly language learners don’t need to do what athletes do or what business people do to attain the heights in their respective areas.
-However we can look at what they do and learn from that.
+To better understand successful language learning we can learn a lot by a better understanding of what successful people do in any area to be successful.
+Clearly, language learners don’t need to do what athletes do or what business people do to attain the heights in their respective areas.
+However, we can look at what they do and learn from that.

 That drivenness is also required if you are to get past the ineffective learning strategies that you may have picked up in school, classes or courses and find the language learning strategies that will bring you success.
 The fundamental truth is that all of us can be successful if we find the right path.
 The fact is that no matter how hard you might try, if you are on the wrong path, then success will be all but impossible to achieve.